Issue No. 211 - February 15 , 2001

 Health, and European Integration.

-The PDSR government is a minority government for the time
+The PDSR government is a minority government for

 being, but it can rely on the support of the National Liberal